Marine Mammals Research & Conservation

 Scientific research into marine mammal populations plays a guiding role in conservation efforts in the Mediterranean Sea, and remote marine conservation internships have a key support role in producing data.
 Interns are placed with leading NGOs to support conservationists and scientists working to preserve populations of local whales, dolphins and porpoises.

-Remote interns aid the institute by helping to analyze and interpret marine mammal sightings data, which can then be used to inform local conservation and environmental management activities.
+Remote interns aid the NGO by helping to analyze and interpret marine mammal sightings data, which is used to influence local conservation and environmental management strategies.
 Example projects that remote interns may expect to focus on include: